skule/skule.ca/academics/GPA_Requirements.md

 <p id="footnote-1">[1] You will be placed on probation and may retake up to three courses.
 If more than three courses have marks less than 60%, you normally repeat the three courses with the lowest grades.You are not eligible if you must repeat more than three courses or are a part-time student. </p>
 <p id="footnote-2">[2] You must repeat specific courses (up to three courses) including all courses with an average below 50%.
 You may elect to retake a course between 50% and 59%.
 Repeated courses may be chosen by the First-Year Chair and T-Program Coordinator. </p>
-<p id="footnote-3">[3] If you transfer to another program without space, you must get an average of 60% or greater in the winter semester in that program to remain in that program for the rest of your undergraduate degree. </p></body>
+<p id="footnote-3">[3] If you transfer to another program without space, you must get an average of 60% or greater in the winter semester in that program to remain in that program for the rest of your undergraduate degree. </p>

-<h3>For the Winter Semester of First Year (1W):</h3>
+### For the Winter Semester of First Year (1W):
 <body>
 <table>
     <tr id=BLUE_HEADER>